-The chances of getting sued for over $500,000 is slim because: 1) I've got to be found negligent in the accident, 2) I've got to create massive damage in the accident, 3) The victim needs to go through the process of suing, 4) The victim needs to win, 5) Cases are usually settled out of court for less, 6) I drive half the national average, 7) I'm a pretty careful driver with a slow car, and 8) I'm a nice guy!
+The chances of me getting sued for over $500,000 are slim because: 1) I've got to be found negligent in the accident, 2) I've got to create massive damage in the accident, 3) The victim needs to go through the process of suing, 4) The victim needs to win, 5) Cases are usually settled out of court for less, 6) I drive half the national average, 7) I'm a pretty careful driver with a slow car, and 8) I'm a nice guy!

 You enjoy hitting the bars and clubs every weekend in your $75,000 BMW M3.
 Your hobbies include snowboarding, rock climbing, sky diving, and poker.
 Given you go out on the weekends, you also tend to have at least one drink before getting behind a wheel.
 At the age of 36, you just don't want to settle down and have amassed a nice nut.

 Assessment: You are higher risk than average.
 Get an umbrella policy with liability coverage of at least $1 million if not $2 million given you're in the growth phase of your career.
 Also get comprehensive auto insurance that covers the damage of your car and liability of around $500,000 per accident.

-You never go out to party on the weekends anymore.
+You never go out to party on the weekends anymore (partly thanks to the pandemic).
 Your idea of a good time is snuggling up with your husband to watch Revenge on DVD.
 In six years, your son plans to go off to college at a cost of $50,000 a year for 4 years.
 You also have a homeowners insurance policy with $500,000 in liability coverage and a $5,000 deductible.

 Make a decision what the likelihood is that you will be sued for your entire net worth. $3 million is a nice figure that lots of people would love to lay their hands on.
 Your SUV is probably not worth getting comprehensive auto insurance, so just got with liability.
 If it gets destroyed, it sounds like you can easily buy a new one.

 You spend all your time at the office and then at home with the kids.
 Seldom do you ever go out.
 You've sworn off alcohol ever since you drove your car straight into a tree six years ago.
 You are working like a mad man to provide for your family and wonder whether tuition costs will continue to spiral out of control.
 Every time you think of the fact that three people are depending on you, you start to get a panic attack.

 Not only get a $1 million umbrella policy get another $1-2 million in term life insurance policy that will go towards your kids if you die.
 A comprehensive auto policy is probably a waste of money, but it depends on your liquid assets and how safe of a driver you are now.

 Try as you may, you feel you can no longer control your children.
 They aren't very good students, aren't going to win any athletic scholarships, hang out with the wrong crowd, and have a lot of angst.
 Because you don't want to be the uncool mom, you allow your teenagers to drive.

 Assessment: Your teenagers put you at huge risk because you are responsible for all their actions before the age of 18.
 Everyday you pray they come home safe.
 Absolutely get a $1 million umbrella policy!
 Your teenagers could bankrupt you in a heartbeat!

 When you have customers, you invariably open yourself up to more risk.
 I feel sorry for doctors who are trying to save lives but constantly operate under the assumption they will get sued by their patients.

 Assessment: You absolutely should get an umbrella policy worth $1 million or greater for potential garnished wages.
 Landlords should have landlord insurance and business owners have various business insurance options.
 The world is a very litigious place.
 Live the American dream but protect yourself.

 At the age of 27, your vehicle is a blight on your finances because of the cost.
 All that money spent paying the monthly payments could go towards a downpayment on a house, or investments in the stock market.
 You still feel young and invincible with an attitude that you can work forever!

 Assessment: You are a risk taker because you're putting your life in harm's way with poor financial habits.
 As a result, you will likely never amass a net worth even close to $1 million.
 This is great because you therefore don't need an umbrella policy.
 Your expensive comprehensive auto insurance policy which acts as a lead balloon on your net worth will do.

-How much insurance you have can easily be found via public records.
-If you are deemed at fault in an accident, by the time a lawyer calls you they will know exactly how much insurance coverage you have.
+How much insurance you have can be estimated via public records.
+If you are deemed at fault in an accident, by the time a lawyer calls you they will make a guesstimate as to how much insurance coverage you have.

 The irony is, if you had no umbrella policy and only an auto insurance liability coverage of $300,000, the lawyer may not want to pursue, or will go for a maximum of $300,000, even if you have millions of dollars in net worth.
 This now becomes a game of how good you are at hiding your assets!

 Insurance companies also don't want you to have more umbrella policy than you need due to their liability reasons obviously.
 You pay the monthly or yearly premiums, but they pay the full amount.

 My auto insurance liability covers $500,000 per accident.
-Sounds like a lot, but what if I cause a 10 car pileup on the freeway?
+Sounds like a lot.
+However, what if I cause a 10 car pileup on the freeway?
 Suddenly, $500,000 doesn't seem like that much anymore.

 Each incremental $1 million dollars of personal liability insurance costs on less and les.
 Here is what it will cost me for various levels of umbrella policy with my insurance company.
 Here is what an umbrella policy will cost me after checking with AllState, a trusted insurance provider.

-* $182.77 a year for a $1 million umbrella policy.
+- $150 – $190 a year for a $1 million umbrella policy.

-* $304.62 a year for a $2 million umbrella policy.
+- $285 – $335 a year for a $2 million umbrella policy.

-* $414.28 a year for a $3 million umbrella policy.
+- $365 – $430 a year for a $3 million umbrella policy.

-* $577.56 a year for a $5 million umbrella policy.
+- $525 – $610 a year for a $5 million umbrella policy.